 As for hidden agendas?
 I have none other than to share clarity, light, and solutions with the world in the hope of encouraging others to focus their own energies in positive, constructive ways.
 I am not promoting any persons or groups (including Microsoft and Ananda), and have no need to accept "incentives" for any kind of favors.
 The bottom line is that I need only please myself, or, more accurately, my Higher Self, with honesty, sincerity, and integrity.

 You may find this hard to accept.
 But let me explain that an essential part of monastic training is renunciation of selfish interests, and offering one's entire self into a greater reality.
 My deepest interest is Truth, not opinion, and I endeavor to attune my thoughts on matters to that Truth, to the wisdom of the ages as taught by great spiritual teachers of past and present.
 It's a devotion to what is, not what I or anyone else would like it to be.
-(This is even reflected in my spiritual name, Satyaki, which I use within the context of spiritual community.
+(This is even reflected in my spiritual name, Satyaki, which I use in spiritual contexts such as the Ananda communities.
 This Sanskrit same, pronounced SAHT-yah-kee, literally means "devotion to Truth.")

 The key here is for you to become a channel, as I aspire to be, through which clarity, light, beauty, love, hope and all other positive forces can flow into our world.
 For that alone—not legislation, social programs, military might, a new president, homeland security, or the United Nations—is what makes the world a better place.
 Don't wait for others to do it.
 Don't wait for some big movement to get organized.
 Do it now.
 Yours is the power.
 I pray I can inspire you to claim it, and use it.